evaera/roblox-lua-promise/lib/README.md

       desc: |
         Accepts an array of Promises and returns a new promise that is resolved or rejected as soon as any Promise in the array resolves or rejects.

-        All other Promises that don't win the race will be cancelled.
+        All other Promises that don't win the race will be cancelled if they have no other consumers.
       static: true
       params: "promises: array<Promise<T>>"
       returns: Promise<T>